Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2011-02-02-task-adapter-1-0-19-is-released.md

 **Highlights:**

-* Jira: "update task" operation is supported.
+* JIRA: "update task" operation is supported.
 * Redmine: "created on", "updated on" fields are supported.
 * Redmine: config editor is improved.
 * GUI: documentation is updated.